 Take a look at an old-fashioned incandescent light bulb.
 Notice how the light emitted has a warm orange/red/yellow color to it.
 The light is expressing red, infrared, and violet wavelengths.
 Now, look at an LED or CFL.
 Notice how that light looks blue and white, and it’s almost irritatingly bright – this is light expressing the blue wavelength.

 Your genes have been exposed to sunlight for millions of years and to blue light for less than thirty years.
 It makes sense that your genes have not adapted to this modern, artificial light.
 And because of it, your mitochondria are suffering.
-This is how something seemingly as benign as the lights in your house could actually be adding to your fatigue.
+As benign as it seems, this is how LED and flourescent lights are making you tired.

 Shedding some light on your mitochondria and fatigue